 One study compared the effects of supplementation with rice protein isolate and whey protein isolate post resistance workout and found both to have an equally positive effect on body composition and exercise performance (Joy et al 2013); ie whey was no better than rice protein.

 Protein in Huel

 The protein in Huel is from all the main ingredients, but the two main contributors are pea and brown rice protein.
-As discussed above, the combination of proteins drastically improves the quality of protein in respect of amino acid profile and bioavailability.
-The pea protein used in Huel has a PDCAAS of 0.82 and the rice protein 0.47 and combined have a perfect score of 1.0: more than enough to ensure all amino acids are supplied and that the protein in Huel has high bioavailability.
+As discussed above, the combination of proteins drastically improves the quality of protein in respect to amino acid profile and bioavailability.
+The pea protein used in Huel has a PDCAAS of 0.82 and the rice protein 0.47.
+Combined, they have a perfect score of 1.0: more than enough to ensure all amino acids are supplied and that the protein in Huel has high bioavailability.

 - Chick & Rosco 1930.
 The Biological Values of Proteins.
 Biochem J. 24 (6): 1780-2.

 - WHO/FAO 1989.
 Protein Quality Evaluation.
 Report of the Joint FAO/WHO Expert Consultation.